waja/docker-aptly/docs/README.md

     ARCH=armhf
     ```

-3. After that you need to setup the public key is associated with this repo to `/opt/aptly/gpg/trustedkeys.gpg` (it is linked w `/root/.gnupg/trustedkeys.gpg`), for this use `/opt/keys_imp.sh`, otherwise you will catch the error:
+3. After that you need to setup the public key is associated with this repo to `/opt/aptly/gpg/trustedkeys.gpg`, for this use `/opt/keys_imp.sh`, otherwise you will catch the error:

     ```log
     ERROR: unable to fetch mirror: verification of detached signature failed: exit status 2